 Helen has authored articles for Family Works and Washington Family Magazine and written multiple self-help articles published by ezine.com where she is viewed as an expert in her field.

-Her work now focuses on writing children’s books, creating a very effective way to motivate kids of all ages to meet their challenges with self-acceptance, confidence and understanding.
-With a cast characters experiencing real-life issues, her books provide children with the opportunity to identify, understand and feel supported by the characters handling of similar fears, interests, and concerns.
+Her work now focuses on writing children’s books, creating a very effective way to motivate kids of all ages to meet their challenges with self-acceptance, confidence, and understanding.
+With a cast of characters experiencing real-life issues, her books provide children with the opportunity to identify, understand, and feel supported by the characters handling similar fears, interests, and concerns.